Ultraseven X

 Ultraseven X (ウルトラセブン エックス, Urutorasebun Ekkusu) is the 16th entry (22nd overall) in the Tsuburaya's long-running Ultra Series.
-It is a darker and edgier revival of the 1967 series Ultraseven, and is the second in Tsuburaya Productions' Ultra hero series to be exclusively for an adult audience after Ultraman Nexus and the first to be in a wide screen high-definition format.
+It is a revival of the 1967 series Ultraseven, and is the second in Tsuburaya Productions' Ultra hero series to be exclusively for an adult audience after Ultraman Nexus and the first to be in a wide screen high-definition format.
 The show first aired on October 5, 2007 at 2:15 am on CBC and 2:25 am on TBS.

 On May 11, 2017, Toku announced that the series would air in the United States on its channel with English subtitles beginning June 5 until June 12, 2017.
 On Friday, September 29 the entire series was made available for viewing on Verizon's go90.

 Plot

 The series took place in a world where all forms of war and terrorism had long ended, bringing forth a dystopian future.
 An amnesiac man named Jin awakened and was entrusted with missions given by DEUS to fight against aliens that had slipped into the human society, joining forces with agents K and S. During that moment, he was given a pair of glasses by Elea Saeki to transform into the red giant.
 While fighting to preserve the safety of the city, Jin becomes closer to discovering his memories.

 Near the end of the series, Jin, K, and S discover that their world is silently ruled by an alien race through subjugating mankind into a state of utopia.
 While on the run from DEUS agents, Jin discovered that he was bonded to Ultraseven, the red giant from another world to stop the aliens from invading his home dimension.
 When Seven reawakened, he quickly destroyed the entire alien race and saved Jin's comrades from a suicide bombing attack.
 Jin was separated from Seven as the latter returned to his world as Dan Moroboshi, reuniting with his lover Anne.